 Civil-theoretical legal theory

-Law is the totality of valid rules whose application can be effectively enforced by all parties involved.
-Only regulations that are respected as independent possess legal character – a fundamental difference from absolute power.
-Without enforceable regulations, there is a lack of law (anomie).
-If regulations are propagated and applied as law without general enforceability, injustice prevails.
+Law is the entirety of valid rules that can be effectively enforced by all parties involved.
+Therefore, only regulations that are respected as independently enforceable constitute law – a fundamental difference from thinking and acting according to the logic of power.

 This results in the following gradation of legality: